Quick Quiz ( Mobile Recommended )

 C) Carbon compounds cannot be oxidised when burned.

-D) Unsaturated Hydrocarbons can absorb hydrogen in the presence of palladium or nickel catalysts to form saturated Hydrocarbons.
+D) Unsaturated hydrocarbons can absorb hydrogen in the presence of palladium or nickel catalysts to form saturated hydrocarbons.

 Option c – Carbon compounds cannot be oxidised when burned.

-How are the carbon atoms bonded in an ethyne Molecule?
+How are the carbon atoms bonded in an ethyne molecule?

 A) Carbon–carbon single bond